cludus/clu-ansible-commons/README.md

 # Usage

-Here is a simple play book using some roles
+Here is a simple playbook using some roles

     - name: update routers
       gather_facts: true